stonemjs/docs/src/docs/architecture/build.md

 - `rollupBuildConfig`: Used to compile the source files
 - `rollupBundleConfig`: Used to create the final artifact

 If you're overriding this file, be cautious.
-You’re replacing an engine part — not just tweaking a UI color.
+You’re replacing an engine part, not just tweaking a UI color.

 ### Light Customization via `stone.config.mjs`